Categories

 Demonstrates social responsibility by utilizing its resources to improve its community through participation in community initiatives, support for local not-for-profits or social programs, sustainable business practices and reduction of environmental impa 20.0%

 Has an overall positive impact on the Tri-Cities and makes the community a better place to live, work and play.
-20.0%
+Makes a conscious effort to develop and implement creative, effective practices that contribute to diversity, equity, and inclusion within the 20.0%

 Young Professional of the Year